-Singleton has been a leader in government relations and public policy law for over 20 years, having held several senior positions at the national level.
+Ms. Singleton McAllister has been a leader in government relations and public policy law for over 20 years, having held several senior positions at the national level.
 Notably, she was senior counsel to the U.S. House of Representatives Committee on the Budget under former Congressman William H. Gray.
-Singleton represents companies and trade associations throughout a wide range of industries in government relations matters related to international trade, transportation, energy and healthcare.
+Ms. McAllister represents companies and trade associations throughout a wide range of industries in government relations matters related to international trade, transportation, energy and healthcare.

-Singleton has been on the Board of Directors of public utility holding company, Alliant Energy since 2001.
+Ms. McAllister has been on the Board of Directors of public utility holding company, Alliant Energy since 2001.
 She has served on the Board of United Rentals, the largest equipment rental company in the world, since 2004.
-Singleton also began a gubernatorial appointment as Secretary to the Commonwealth of Virginia State Board of Elections in 2015.
+Ms. McAllister also began a gubernatorial appointment as Secretary to the Commonwealth of Virginia State Board of Elections in 2015.